azagniotov/rails-messaging-rest-api/README.md

 ### Schema

 All API access is over `HTTP` and accessed from the `http://localhost:3000/api/v1/`.
 All data is sent and received as `JSON`.
+JSON responses are generated as per `http://jsonapi.org/format/` schema

 ### Parameters